JulissaVelazquez/IoT-image-classifier/README.md

 The objective is to differentiate between dogs and cats using computer vision, overcoming the hardware limitations of microcontrollers by delegating the heavy processing to a backend server.
 The workflow is as follows:
 Capture: The ESP32-S3 takes a photograph with the OV2640 camera.
-Transmission: The image is sent via Wi-Fi through an HTTP POST request to a REST API.
+Transmission: The image is sent via Wi-Fi through an HTTP POST request to a REST API through a Ngrok tunel.
 Processing: The server (FastAPI) receives the image, pre-processes it, and feeds it into a Convolutional Neural Network (MobileNetV2) trained using Transfer Learning.
 Response: The server returns the prediction and the confidence percentage in JSON format.
 Feedback: The ESP32 receives the response and displays the result ("DOG" or "CAT") on an SSD1306 OLED display.